JuliaPluto/computational-thinking-template/src/mod1_setup_website/basic_info.md

 ## `tracks.jl`

 In this file you will specify tracks.
 Tracks can be used to group lectures across modules, e.g. if they have a commmon theme.
-When a track is selected in the sidebar, only the pages belonging to that track will be highlighted in the sidebar.
+When a track is selected on the sidebar, only the pages belonging to that track will be highlighted.

-Similar to modules, tracks are a vector of pairs in the form
+Similar to modules, tracks are stored in a vector of pairs in the form

 ```julia
 track_id => track_title